 - SETUP YOUR PRODA (PROVIDER DIGITAL ACCESS) ACCOUNT https://proda.humanservices.gov.au/pia/pages/public/registration/account/createAccount.jsF

 - CONTACT THE NSW INCLUSION AGENCY – Toll Free: 1800 703 382 or email email@example.com Visit www.idfm.org.au/innovative-solutions

-- ARRANGE A MEETING WITH A KU INCLUSION PROFESSIONAL – They will arrange a meeting to support you to develop a Service Inclusion Plan (SIP) to identify the need for Bicultural Support.
+- ARRANGE A MEETING WITH A YOUR INCLUSION PROFESSIONAL – The regional Inclusion Professional (through KU, Big Fat Smile or Gowrie NSW) will arrange a meeting to support you in developing a Strategic Inclusion Plan (SIP) where you identify the need for Bicultural Support.